amyschmid/cdr/README.md

      - These can be generated using the code in the ChIP-seq folder or
      - Downloaded from the sequence read archive at GEO accession GSE148065.

+## Instructions
+- Start with the file "2020-03-19-cdr-analysis-all.rmd" in Rstudio.
+- Import the data files posted here as directed in RMD file.
+- Make output plots and see data analysis.